 The Drama Formula is an easy way to remember how to write about a performer's use of voice or movement in Drama.
 Many students fall into the trap of simply relaying part of the answer - but using this "formula" helps them to understand that greater detail is needed.
 This short video explains the Drama … Continue reading The Drama Formula

 In 2006 I had the immense pleasure of seeing a play of mine produced.
 The play was THE WHITECHAPEL MURDERS, which was a documentary drama looking at the 1888 killings attributed to "Jack the Ripper".
-I really enjoyed researching the play and had a great time writing it.
-The play centres around the 5 women … Continue reading The Whitechapel Murders
+The play centres around the 5 women most commonly identified as victims of the Ripper.
+These "canonical" women were Polly … Continue reading The Whitechapel Murders – Annie